Krish-Depani/Telegram-Bot/README.md

 # Telegram-Bot
-This telegram bot can be used to get wallpapers, movie or TV series info, etc. This bot can be found on telegram as "wmtv_bot".
+This telegram bot can be used to get wallpapers, movie or TV series info, etc. This bot can be found on telegram as "wmtv_bot"(http://t.me/wmtv_bot).

 # Welcome to the Telegram-Bot!